excalibur1234/pacui/README.md

 - `pacli -h`

 ### Detailed pacli Help
-Choose the "Help" option within pacli's UI by entering "11" or "h" or "help" and pressing "ENTER".
+Choose the "Help" option within pacli's UI by entering "11" or "H" or "h" or "help" and pressing "ENTER".

-This help page explains some general stuff such as how to navigate in pacli.
+This help page explains some general stuff such as how to navigate pacli.
 It also explains every pacli option in detail.
 If you want to look up which commands pacli uses under the hood and understand them, this is the right place for you!

-### Manjaro Forum
+### Manjaro Forum Threads
-There are new and old topics in the Manjaro forum.
-Most of the discussion between the developers is going on there:
  - [New Forum](https://forum.manjaro.org/t/pacli-simple-a-simple-bash-frontend-for-pacman-and-yaourt/677)
  - [Old Forum - Inactive Thread](https://classicforum.manjaro.org/index.php?topic=21399.0)